 For a family getaway, I recommend the hotel at the Great Wolf Lodge, especially if you were already planning to take advantage of their water park.
 There are several room and suite options to suit your family’s needs, five different restaurants, and free on-site parking.

 If you love breakfast food, Williamsburg is well-known for its pancake houses.
 Local favorites include Capital Pancakes, Smokey Griddle, and Astronomical Pancake House.

 In Colonial Williamsburg, you’ll find a selection of fantastic restaurants to choose from.
 Check out Blue Talon, Dog St. Pub, The Cheese Shop, Fat Canary, Mello Mushroom Pizza, and Barrett’s Seafood Restaurant.

 If you’re outside Colonial Williamsburg, you still have some great options!
 Second St Bistro, Oceans & Ale, La Casona Mexican BBQ & Grille, Baker’s Crust, Chanello’s Pizza, and Paul’s Deli should all be high on your list.
 Special mention for delicious, all-you-can-eat sushi found at Ichiban.

 If you’re looking for a night out, favorite bars in the area are Precarious Beer Project, Green Leafe Cafe, and Amber Ox.

 Last but not least, we can’t forget about sweets.
-Aroma’s is a great local coffee shop, and Wythe Candy & Gourmet Shop, Jamestown Pie Co., Duck Donuts, and Kilwin’s are all favorites for different desserts.
+Aroma’s is a great coffee shop loved by locals, and Wythe Candy & Gourmet Shop, Jamestown Pie Co., Duck Donuts, and Kilwin’s are all favorites for different desserts.

 Interested in trying several of these restaurants?
 Sample a night out on a Williamsburg culinary tour with tastings.